 TLDR : Answer Summary

-When applying for a NON-O visa to enroll your child full-time in an international school in Thailand, you need to consider the financial requirements set by immigration.
-While you're aware of the need to pay the school's tuition a year in advance, immigration specifically requires that you have at least 500,000 baht in your Thai bank account at the time of your application.
-This amount must be maintained for one month for the first visa extension and for three months for subsequent extensions.
-Additionally, ensure you have an authenticated copy of your child’s birth certificate, as this may be a lengthy process.
+When applying for a non-O visa in Thailand to enroll your child full-time in an international school, you need to be aware of certain financial requirements.
+Specifically, immigration mandates that you must have at least 500,000 baht in your Thai bank account for a guardian ED visa application.
+This amount must be in your account for one month at the time of the first extension application and for three months for subsequent extensions.
+Note that the tuition payment for the school, while substantial, does not influence immigration requirements directly, but you should also be prepared for potentially high annual fees, which can exceed US $30,000 for good international schools.
+Additionally, ensure you have an authenticated copy of your child’s birth certificate as part of your documentation.

 NON-O RETIREMENT VISA RESOURCES / SERVICES